 It is still a dream to come true when foreign tourists and local people will be able to reach Reykjavik (or Airport) within 18min. by train.
 There are hopes that rail link project will start in 2018 and will be completed by 2024.

-Hopefully, you found the best option to reach Reykjavik and will enjoy your stay there!Was it useful?
-Show us some love 🙂
+Hopefully, you found the best option to reach Reykjavik and will enjoy your stay there!1 Thank you! 🙂